Alerinos/M2-System-Merge/README.md

 # M2-System-Merge

+I recommend PHP version min.
+7.2

 USE THIS AS A CLI EXAMPLE: php cli.php
 Remember to set the character encoding
 May two databases have to have the same file structures
 keep account, player and other tables in one database
 Make a copy of the data, do not operate live.
 It's best to create two new bases and upload two servers there.
 The script says "secondBase" so be careful.
 MAKE A BACKUP COPY

  Example:
  ```